Aden-Q/Aden-Q.github.io/source/_posts/monkey-an-interpreted-language-written-in-go.md

 ### If

-The `if` statement is treated as an expression in Monkey, which means it can be assigned to an identifier like this:
+`if` is treated as an expression in Monkey, which means it can be bound to an identifier like this:

 ```bash
 >>> let x = if (true) { return true; };